Generalized Energy Based Models: Sampling from s

 \section{Sampling from \GEBM s}

+A simple estimate of the empirical distribution of observations under the GEBM is via importance sampling (IS).
+This consists in first sampling multiple points from the base $\BB$, and then re-weighting the samples according to the energy $E$.
+Although straightforward, this approach can lead to highly unreliable estimates, a well known problem in the Sequential Monte Carlo (SMC) literature which employs IS extensively \citep{Doucet:2001,Del-Moral:2006}.
+Other methods such as rejection sampling are known to be inefficient in high dimensions \cite{Haugh:2017}.
+Instead, we propose to sample from the posterior $\nu$ using MCMC.
 Recall from \cref{eq:sampling_GEBM} that a sample $x$ from $\QQ$ is of the form $x=\B(z)$ with $z$ sampled from the \textit{posterior latent} $\nu$ of \cref{eq:posterior_latent} instead of the prior $\eta$.
-While sampling from $\eta$ is often straightforward (for instance if $\eta$ is a Gaussian), sampling from $\nu$ is generally harder due to dependence of its density on complex functions $E$ and $G$.
-However, it is possible to use MCMC methods to sample from $\nu$, since we have access to its density up to a normalizing constant \cref{eq:posterior_latent}.
+While sampling from $\eta$ is often straightforward (for instance if $\eta$ is a Gaussian), sampling from $\nu$ is generally harder, due to dependence of its density on complex functions $E$ and $G$.
+It is still possible to use MCMC methods to sample from $\nu$, however, since we have access to its density up to a normalizing constant \cref{eq:posterior_latent}.
 In particular, we are interested in methods that exploit the gradient of $\nu$, and consider two classes of samplers: \textit{Overdamped samplers} and \textit{Kinetic samplers}.

 {\bf Overdamped samplers} are obtained as a time-discretization of the \textit{Overdamped Langevin dynamics}:

 where $w_t$ is a standard Brownian motion.
 The simplest sampler arising from \cref{eq:overdamped_equation} is the Unadjusted Langevin Algorithm (ULA):